 There exist two measures for investment in China: gross fixed capital formation (GFCF) from the national accounts and fixed asset investment (FAI) as reported by firms subject to reporting.
 GFCF, available annually and since 2015 in quarterly growth rates, measures how much of the output of the economy is invested and excludes purchases of land, inventories, and other already pre-owned resources (ownership change).
 FAI, which is available monthly, measures investment in long-term assets as reported by firms and includes purchases of land, used facilities and equipment, and mergers and acquisitions.
-Since FAI is published in a year-to-date format, it is difficult to calculate period-over-period growth rates although first-differences could be applied.
+Since FAI is published in a year-to-date format, it is difficult to calculate period-over-period growth rates although firstdifferences could be applied.
 However, since the data also includes revisions and accounting problems could distort the monthly data, this approximation would be inaccurate (for a detailed discussion see Barnett and Brooks (2006)).
-This fact is revealed by a relatively low correlation between GFCF and FAI on a quarterly basis of about 0.33 whereas this correlation is relatively high on an annual basis of around 0.8.
+This fact is revealed by a relatively low correlation between GFCF and FAI on a quarterly basis of about 0.33 whereas this correlation is relatively high on an annual basis of around 0.8 in our sample.
 Therefore, we use quarterly GFCF in the national-level estimations.
-Since it is only available on an annual basis, quarterly gross fixed capital formation (GFCF) estimates were derived from Soudan (forthcoming).
-As FAI is available on the sectoral level and as the correlation is relatively high on an annual basis, we use annual FAI growth in the provincial-level estimations.
+As FAI is available at the sectoral level and as the correlation is relatively high on an annual basis, we use annual FAI growth in the provincial-level estimations.
+We will check the robustness of our results with respect to the choice of the investment variable.

 At the national level, we use quarterly data from 2002Q1 to 2015Q4 from the CEIC database.
 Data for household income and consumption is taken from the household survey since consumption from the national account is available only on an annual basis.
 Household income and consumption are measured as urban disposable income per capita and urban consumption expenditure per capita.
-Moreover, we use the lending rate as interest rate and, since housing wealth is difficult to approximate for China (data on housing stock is not available), residential property prices to capture the wealth effect.
+Moreover, we use the deposit interest rate for savings as interest rate in the baseline estimation, which we transform into the real interest rate by subtracting the inflation rate.
+Since housing wealth is difficult to approximate for China (data on housing stock is not available), we use residential property prices to capture the wealth effect.
 All variables are in real terms.
 To account for political uncertainty and its effect on consumption decisions, we use the political uncertainty index by Baker et al. (2016).

-Since there is no quarterly data available at the provincial level, we use annual data from 1991 to 2015 from the CEIC database.
+Since there is no quarterly data available at the provincial level, we use annual data from 2000 to 2015 from the CEIC database.
 The variables remain basically the same as at the national level except for investment where we use annual FAI data as discussed before.
 Household income and consumption per capita are again taken from the household survey but at the provincial level.
 Real variables are obtained by deflating household income and consumption with provincial consumer price indices (CPIs) and investment with provincial fixed asset investment price indices.
-We use the national lending rate and the provincial residential property price series, both deflated by provincial inflation and provincial CPIs.
-Similar to before we use the national political uncertainty index.
-Tibet is excluded from the estimations due to missing data.
-To account for different demographic dynamics across provinces, we use investment per capita.
+We use the deposit rate for savings and the provincial residential property price series, both deflated by provincial inflation and provincial CPIs.